alexweltgeist/alexweltgeist/README.md

-Amateur enthusiast on data science
+Amateur and enthusiast on data science

 learning @ZHAW